-Beijing: Voicing concern over the “strains” in Indo-Pak ties after the Uri terror attack, China on Wednesday appealed to the two countries to exercise “restraint” and engage in more dialogue to “properly” deal with disputes while remaining committed to regional peace and stability.
+Beijing: Voicing concern over the “strains” in Indo-Pak ties after the Uri attack, China on Wednesday appealed to the two countries to exercise “restraint” and engage in more dialogue to “properly” deal with disputes while remaining committed to regional peace and stability.

 “Recent violent clashes and attacks caused some casualties and strains in India-Pakistan relations,” Chinese Foreign Ministry spokesperson Lu Kang told media briefing here.